dmerejkowsky/blog/content/en/post/0107-classes-suck.md

 # Making the test about reboot pass - first attempt

 Clearly, we have a bug in our implementation.
-The robot names must not change when it's rebooted.
+The robot's name must not change when it's rebooted.

 If we follow the "code objects must reflect real-world objects" rule, we may be tempted to say that robots have a *state* and that this state can be used to know when the name must be regenerated.